yousra291987/ChiCMaxima/README.md

 # ChiCMaxima

 ChiCMaxima pipeline for analyzing  and identificantion of chromation loops in CHi-C promoters data.
-ChiCMaxima consists of 3 Rscripts: ChiCMaxima_caller.r, Histogram_ChiCMaxima.r and ChiCMaxima_Total.r
+ChiCMaxima consists of 3 Rscripts: ChiCMaxima_caller.r, Histogram_ChiCMaxima.r and ChiCMaxima_Total.r, in addition to an R Browser to visualise CHi-C promoters data with called peaks.

 Current release: ChiCMaxima 0.9

 # Input format